codeunion/photo-gallery-cli/README.md

 We can put the ERB file in a new directory called `views`, and name it something like `views/gallery-template.html.erb`.

-> **A Brief Note on the Binding Object**
+> **A Brief Note on the Binding Object**<br>
 > As you dive into and start learning about ERB, you will come across a very interesting feature of Ruby: the `binding` object.
 This object is like a container holding all of the variables available in the current scope.
-If that sounds confusing to you, then this is a great opportunity to explore Ruby by experimenting with `binding` and its relation to ERB.
+If that sounds confusing to you, then this is a great opportunity to explore Ruby by experimenting with `binding` and its relation to ERB.<br>
 > You may not use this object very often in your code, but it is a very useful feature of the language and it is a great way to learn about how Ruby works.

 ### [v1.2] File and directory options